mghanii/golang-vs-csharp/README.md

 #### Go: functions

-📝 Go does not support overloding of methods and operators.</br>
+- Go does not support overloding of methods and operators.
-📝 Go does not support function/method argument default value.</br>
+- Go does not support function/method argument default value.
-📝 Go supports methods defined on struct types.
+- Go supports methods defined on struct types.

 ```go
 package main